How to extract text from a PDF file?

 Last updated: July 17, 2022

-Extract text or image from PDF
+Extract text or image from a PDF

-The easiest and fastest way to get started is to try an online service.PDF text extractor.
-These are usually free and can give you exactly what you are looking to have without having to install anything on your computer.
-Here are the ones that I have used with very good results:
+The easiest and quickest way to get started is to try an onlinePDF text extractor.
+These are usually free and can give you exactly what you're looking for without having to install anything on your computer.
+Here are the ones I used with very good results:

 ExtractPDF

-ExtractPDF is a free tool for recover images, text and fonts from PDF file.
-Quick and easy to use, just upload your document or indicate the Url address of the PDF file you want to use and start the extraction.
-The only limitation is that the maximum PDF file size is 10MB.
-That's a bit small; so if you have a bigger file, try to compress PDF or to test the other methods mentioned in the article.
+ExtractPDF is a free tool for recover images, text and fonts from a PDF file.
+Quick and easy to use, simply download your document or indicate the URL address of the PDF file you want to use and start the extraction.
+The only limitation is that the maximum PDF file size is 10 MB.
+This is a bit small; so if you have a larger file, try to compress PDF or to test the other methods cited in the article.
 Completely free, ExtractPDF can be used without any prior registration.

 extractpdf-extract-text-pdf